 At the penultimate source “Dogwood spring” we were surprised again.
 This much smaller but certainly no less beautiful spring was much more quiet.
 We floated there for a moment just relaxing and enjoying the peaceful setting.

 Once arrived at the end of the tube trail, we followed the path to the rental service.
 We delivered our tube here and hiked back along a well-marked road to the starting point of the tube trail, where our car was parked.
 We decided to return to Dogwood Spring by car to take another refreshing dip.
 Afterwards we enjoyed a nice late lunch at Ginnie’s grill.

-A few more tips for a unforgetable trip to Ginnie Springs
+A few more tips for a unforgetable family trip to Ginnie Springs

 The busiest days are during the weekend.
-If you don’t want to feel overwhelmed, try to go during the week.
+If you don’t want to feel overwhelmed, try to plan your trip during the week.

 If you go for the purpose of photography, go as early as possible.
-It is also best to go tubing in the morning.
+It’s also best to go tubing in the morning.
 It is significantly busier in the afternoon.

 Keep in mind that you have to pay an access fee and extra if you want to rent equipment.
-More info can be found on the website .
+More info can be found on the official website of Ginnie Springs.

-If you rent a ‘couples tube’, remember that it does not fit in a normal trunk.
+If you rent a ‘couples tube’, remember that it does not fit in a normal car trunk.

 Keep all your valuables close to you, don’t leave them unattended.